How To Build A Clay Pot Candle Heater & Do They Really Work?

 They can be extremely dangerous, especially if you let them burn unattended.

-Don’t leave them lit if you’re leaving your home; never leave them lit while you’re sleeping.
+Don’t leave them lit if you’re leaving your home; never do so while sleeping.

-The paraffin wax will melt if too many candles are put into a very tight space.
+The paraffin wax will melt if too many candles are put into a tight space.

 This wax can then become lit (not just the wick).